 See the policies and action section for more details.

 Australia’s 2022 NDC update raised the ambition of the target from “Insufficient” to “Almost sufficient”.
-All countries need to rapidly reduce their emissions collectively to reach global net zero emissions and achieve the Paris Agreement’s 1.5°C temperature limit.
-Australia’s NDC is still higher than the 1.5°C modelled domestic pathway and as such, Australia has a domestic gap between its target and a Paris Compatible pathway.
-To improve its rating, Australia would need to resubmit its NDC with a more ambitious target compatible with the 1.5°C temperature limit.
+All countries need to rapidly reduce their emissions collectively to reach global net zero emissions and limit warming to 1.5°C. Australia’s NDC is still higher than the 1.5°C modelled domestic pathway and as such, Australia has a domestic gap between its target and a 1.5°C compatible pathway.
+To improve its rating, Australia would need to resubmit its NDC with a more ambitious target compatible with limiting warming to 1.5°C.

 Australia has an emissions reduction target of 43% below 2005 levels by 2030, including LULUCF.
-For a 1.5°C compatible domestic target, Australia needs domestic reductions by 2030 of at least 57%, including LULUCF.
+For a 1.5°C compatible NDC target against modelled domestic pathways, Australia needs reductions by 2030 of at least 57%, including LULUCF.

 The CAT’s assessment of Australia’s total fair share contribution takes into account its emissions reduction target and its climate finance.

-The 2022 NDC update raised the ambition of the fair share target from "Highly insufficient” to “Insufficient”.
-The “Insufficient” rating indicates that Australia’s fair share target in 2030 needs substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-Australia’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the Paris Agreement’s 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+The 2022 NDC update improved the rating of its NDC target against fair share target from "Highly insufficient” to “Insufficient”.
+The “Insufficient” rating indicates that Australia’s NDC target in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C. Australia’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with limiting warming to 1.5°C, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow Australia’s approach, warming would reach over 2°C and up to 3°C.

-For a 1.5°C compatible target, Australia needs fair share reductions of at least 60% from 2005 levels by 2030 including LULUCF, taking into account climate finance commitments.
+For a 1.5°C compatible target against fair share, Australia needs reductions of at least 60% from 2005 levels by 2030 including LULUCF, taking into account climate finance commitments.
 For comparison, the current target is 43% below 2005 levels by 2030, including LULUCF.

-Given that its domestic target is not Paris compatible, Australia needs to improve its fair share contribution through both strengthened domestic emissions reductions as well as financing additional climate action in developing countries.
+Given that its NDC target against modelled domestic pathways is not compatible with limiting warming to 1.5°C, Australia needs to improve its fair share contribution through both strengthened domestic emissions reductions as well as financing additional climate action in developing countries.

-Australia’s climate finance is not sufficient to improve the fair share target rating, and the CAT rates Australia’s overall fair share contribution as “Insufficient”.
+Australia’s climate finance is not sufficient to improve the rating of its NDC target against fair share, and the CAT rates Australia’s overall fair share contribution as “Insufficient”.

 Australia is flagged under this rating because its maximum land use, land use change and forestry (LULUCF) net emissions in the last 30 years are greater than 30% of total emissions.
 Since 1990, deforestation emissions have decreased with a periodical rise during 1998 and 2007, but this previous peak indicates the high potential for deforestation emissions if policies are reversed and impacts its targets and accounting.